Revisited years later

 Cue Star Trek.
 I am not the world's biggest Star Trek fan personally speaking; there was one conversation when cell phones had recently become a common thing to have, and a friend was gushing about Star Trek, and said, "And cell phones!
 What would our society be like today if there were no Star Trek?"
 (My response: "We would have had much better science fiction?")
 But Star Trek has many devoted fans, enough that when conditions would support it, it was economically viable to sell live, robotic, spayed-and-neutered Tribbles.

 There is a large variety of Tribble merchandise; I have had medium and small Tribbles, and the small ones have been much less interactive.
-But for a cubicle pet and for people like me who would like to own something furry but aren’t in a position to take on a live pet responsibly and without cruelty in solitary confinement or whatnot, a Tribble may be the nicest thing out there.
+But for a cubicle pet and for people like me who would like to own something furry but aren't in a position to take on a live pet responsibly and without cruelty in solitary confinement or whatnot, a Tribble may be the nicest thing out there.
+Animated Tribbles are available in tan, Gray, or brown.